sebam2k4/Bookmarks-CRUD-app/readme.md

+**Note: heroku mongoDB addon has been disabled/detached - need to find a new addon or change db**

 ## Bookmark CRUD App

 This is a bookmarking app for storing useful urls in a card format with the webpage's title and description.
 The user has the ability to open the link in a new tab.
 Also, any card can have its title and description edited, and the card can be removed from the list.